groovenauts/drive_env/README.md

 $ drive_env auth login
 ```

-Now you have refresh_token, you can access to Google APIs.
+Now you have access token and refresh token, you can access to Google APIs.

 Show Spreadsheet in Google Drive: